Types of Trout in North America: A Detailed Guide

 Brook Trout

-These guys are some of the most popular trout available in the country.
+These are some of the most popular trout available in the country.
 You’ll have to strap up your best waders because they prefer small streams and generally occupy areas of low-hanging cover.

-Brook trout (salvelinus fontinalis) reach full sexual maturity in two years but are capable of spawning after only one year.
+Brook trout (salvelinus fontinalis) reach full maturity in two years but are capable of spawning after only one year.
 Their spawning season is between September and October which is typical for most North American “trout” species.

 One of the reasons why they’re called “brook trout” is because they require highly oxygenated water to live.
 This means that they thrive only in moving water because all of the oxygen, minerals, and nutrients flow downstream from lakes and ponds and allows them to feed and thrive.